 There is no point in getting daily confirmations of staff occupying their desks for a satisfactory amount of time, or for work time having been kept below an arbitrary threshold.
 Especially if the data you get is wrong.

 Nobody sits down at 9 AM and works literally non-stop on-task (lunch break excluded) till 5 PM.
-We take brakes (or at least, we really, really should), and we daydream (which is important for productivity too).
+We take breaks (or at least, we really, really should), and we daydream (which is important for productivity too).
 A lot of stuff happens between the work.

 There’s a name for people that claim otherwise.